COVAIL/atdp-domain-controller-scripts/README.md

 * `event_forwarding_module_functions.psm1` - function definitions for event forwarding module
 * `configure_windows_event_forwarding.ps1` - wrapper script to configure windows event forwarding GPO for domain controllers
 * `test_wec_connectivty.ps1` - script to test WEC connectivity (with certificate authentication) after certificates are configured.
+* `test_all_client_configurations.ps1` - test WEC configuration and connectivity (with certificate auth) on all hosts configured in the `cert_get_config.psd1` file; also requires an `atdp_subscription_data.psd1` configuration file to define the wec hostname and issuer CA thumbprint.
+Should be run with the `-Verbose` argument to ensure the best detail.

 NOTE: running either `configure_windows_event_forwarding.ps1` or `test_wec_connectivity.ps1` will force the user to configure the WEC and Issuer CA if no confiruation file is present.